 One final note…

-Don’t choose your insurance policy solely because of the price.
+Just like Car Insurance, don’t choose your insurance policy solely because of the price.
 You need to make sure you’re covered for what you need.
 Always compare your options on the Canstar website, and read the fine print in the product disclosure statement (PDS) before signing up.